criblio/elastic-cribl-monitoring/README.md

 The existing field mapping for logs is set to static and this has been deliberately the chosen for the following reasons:

-- prevent mapping conflicts and explosions
+- prevent excessive mapping conflicts and explosions
 - to keep in line with shard sizing across versions
-- to have a solid set of known fields as a starting point
+- to have a solid set of known fields as a starting point to choose from

+The mappings specified in the component templates may need further adjustments going forward.
+This is because the list of existing fields will continue to grow as more features are either enabled or added.

 #### General: